 Reflect facing technology lens, how does it work?

 With an RFT lens, an indirect light image is used in the worklight to illuminate your work area evenly.
 The horizontal arrangement of the LEDs and the light image through the mirror reflector create an evenly distributed light beam without scattered light.
 This even distribution can only be achieved by a lens with a reflector.
 We have described the difference between a mirror-reflecting lens and a direct lens in the blog: "Direct lens vs indirect lens, what effect does this have on your work lighting.”

 Where is RFT lens technology most commonly found?

 You will find the RFT lens primarily in wide-angle worklights.
-These lamps are also referred to in the jargon as 'wide-angle lights'.
+These lamps are also referred to in the jargon as wide beam called.
 The function of these lamps is to illuminate work areas widthwise.
-Preferably without any additional bright spots, in order to come as close as possible to a daylight experience.
+This should preferably be done without any additional bright spots, in order to come as close as possible to a daylight experience.
 To illustrate, this is different from work lamps that are equipped with a spot beam, for example.
 These are intended to additionally illuminate one particular point.
 Hence the name "spot", directly translated "point".
 Places where you will not find the RFT lens are rear lights or marker lights.
-The reason for this is the lighting function.
+The reason for this is the light function.
 With marker lights, it is logically a question of being 'seen'.
 This is in contrast to the function of work lights, where it is mainly about radiating.
 This is why different lens techniques are used to provide the best possible lighting for your working environment.

 An RFT lens provides an even light image and is created by an LED-lens combination in which the mirror lens distributes the outgoing light.
 Are you looking for lighting that uses this lens technology?
 Then take a look at the models: TRSW12274FB, TRSW12028FB and the well-known worklight TRSW12275FB on our dealer portal.
 You can find the RFT lens on these wide-beam headlamps and expect a uniformly good light image.